Arijeet-10/railway-booking-app/README.md

 ## Further Development

 -   Implement actual booking logic (currently mocked).
--   Connect to a real train data API for search and availability.
+-   Connect to a real Indian Railways data API for search and availability.
 -   Store user bookings and profile details in Firestore.
 -   Expand AI suggestions with more personalized data.